banisterious/obsidian-charted-roots/wiki-content/Privacy-And-Security.md

 - Born 1900, no death date → **Not protected** (over threshold)
 - Born 1980, died 2020 → **Not protected** (has death date)

-### Manual Override
+### Manual Override (Planned)

+> **Note:** This feature is planned but not yet implemented.
+Currently, living status is determined automatically based on dates only.

-You can explicitly mark someone as living or deceased using frontmatter:
+In a future release, you will be able to explicitly mark someone as living or deceased using frontmatter:

 ```yaml
 cr_living: true   # Always treat as living (protected)
 cr_living: false  # Always treat as deceased (not protected)
 ```

-This overrides the automatic detection based on dates.
+This will override the automatic detection based on dates.

 ### Display Formats